Applying to bachelors degree programmes 2017

-The next application period for the English bachelor's degree programmes will take place on January 10th - 25th 2017.
+The next application period for the Laurea bachelors degree programmes in English will take place on January 10th - 25th 2017.

 The application form is received and processed by the Admissions services of the applicant's first choice UAS.
 Each applicant may have only one active application form per application period.
 Fill in all your contact information into your application form with great care so that the admissions services can contact you when necessary.
 Before filling in the application form, please take a moment to read through all the information regarding the application process, required certificates, entrance exams and student selection methods.

-The following degree programmes listed below will be open for application on January 10th - 25th 2017 via www.studyinfo.fi .
+The Laurea bachelors degree programmes listed below will be open for application on January 10th - 25th 2017 via www.studyinfo.fi .